Retired Educator from the Burnaby School District

 The Ed.D. in Educational Leadership and Policy provides advanced preparation for education practitioners with leadership and policy responsibilities in both formal and nonformal settings.
 These settings include, among many others, the post-secondary sector, business and health organizations, unions, and community groups, as well as the K-12 school system.

 The program is grounded in the belief that it is important for participants to engage in scholarly discourse about understanding, critiquing, and improving practice in educational settings.
-It consists of six required seminars, two elective courses, a comprehensive examination, and a thesis.
+It consists of six required seminars, two elective courses, a comprehensive examination, and a dissertation.
 While the program addresses Canadian educational issues and perspectives in a global context, it is the particular settings and leadership or policy responsibilities of the participants that are the starting points of seminars.
 The expertise of qualified adjunct faculty from related professional fields supplements that of the regular faculty members.

 Deadline to submit online application.
 No changes can be made to the application after submission.Transcript Deadline